cquintana92/shoppinglist-server/README.md

    --version, -v           print the version
 ```

 As you can see, the binary has sensible defaults, but you can easily override them via command line flags or environment variables.

-The default sqlite path is `CWD/shopping.sqlite`.
+If you want to use an sqlite database, you will need to set `--dbUrl sqlite3://PATH_TO_THE_DATABASE`.
 In case the database does not exist, it will be created and initialized.

 ### 2.2.
 Securing your server